 - 7.1 Within the development plan where a development proposal creates a need for new, extended or improved infrastructure, community facilities and / or environmental amenity developer contributions will be sought.
-Developer contribution requirements need to be proportionate and reasonable, based on evidence and take into account the financial viability of developing the site. - 7.2 If the provision of developer contributions makes the development unviable the developer will be required to provide a full development appraisal demonstrating the negative impact the contribution has on the development.
+Developer contribution requirements need to be proportionate and reasonable, based on evidence and take into account the financial viability of developing the site.
+The Developer Contributions Supplementary Guidance provides further detail. - 7.2 If the provision of developer contributions makes the development unviable the developer will be required to provide a full development appraisal demonstrating the negative impact the contribution has on the development.
 Where it is considered that the burden imposed by the contribution is so great that the development would not otherwise take place the Council will negotiate with the developer.
 Negotiations will assess benefits the development brings to the community and determine if mitigation can be met through other means.